 “Another company, whose i2 deployment was two years behind schedule because of problems with i2 software, told Nucleus the following I2 did an ROI calculation for us during the sales process it was very positive.
 But based upon our experience now, we will [independently] evaluate ROI in the future.” – Nucleus Research

 How any company could believe a TCO or ROI study developed by a software vendor and which is part of a vendor’s sales process, is well, strange.
 In a surreal turn, this company also priced their software based upon this value estimation.
 Talk about a conflict of interest!
 The following quote from Nucleus Research is educational:

 “One customer, that is still cited on the i2 Web site (2003) as a success story but stopped using i2 more than a year ago, told Nucleus:

 ‘What killed the ROI was the fact that i2 priced their modules based on an ROI calculation that they themselves estimated during the sales process. (i2 stated) that this would lead to $40 million in benefits. (emphasis added) There are definitely benefis to the solution, but their pricing is too high.
 Sometime, I should take the time to contact i2 and say you really need to look at your pricing.’”

-I worked with people out of this group at i2 which was called “Strategic Services.”
-Strategic Services would falsify any data in order to obtain a sale.
+I worked with people out of this group at i2, which was called “Strategic Services.”
+Strategic Services would falsify any data to obtain a sale.
 Strategic Services was filled with MBA from the top schools.
 They were not technologists, did not know the software except at a superficial level.
 Their job was to perform financial estimation for prospects that would lead them into purchasing i2 applications.
-This was called an SOA, or strategic opportunity assessment.
+This was called an SOA or strategic opportunity assessment.

 This is the value of TCO or ROI estimations from vendors or vendor-sponsored studies — zero or below zero if you include the damage of following the advice from such studies.